-

 Kano OS:

-Kano OS
+Kano OS is the original OS

-is the original OS for the Kano computer systems (2013)
+for the Kano computer systems (2013) — a series of

-— a series of hardware kits marketed primarily to
+hardware kits marketed primarily to children to teach

-computers and laptops using modules with the parts needed
+using modules with the parts needed like Lego bricks.
+The

-like Lego bricks.
-The OS is based on Raspbian
+OS is based on Raspbian — a

-— a Debian distro tailored
+Debian distro tailored for

-for Rasberry Pi hardware and related peripherals.
+Raspberry Pi hardware and related peripherals.
 In other

-words, Kano OS is Raspbian with educational
+words, Kano OS is Raspbian with

-software including block programming.
-Note that on
+educational software including block programming.
+Note

-December 2019, Kano replaced Kano OS in favor of Windows 10, which includes a
+that on 12/2019, Kano replaced Kano OS in favor of

-custom version of Minecraft (Mojang, purchased by
+includes a custom version of Minecraft (Mojang, purchased

-Microsoft) for children to hack.
+by Microsoft) for children to hack.
 I understand that the

 educational it is, but siding with Microsoft for sales

-intead of an open
+instead of an open

 source solution is a mistake.